 Probably the most fancy thing you’ll ever order while being sat at a bar.
 It’s already pretty extravagant, but the truffles and ponzu jelly just push the whole thing over the top.

 Kind of like fine sashimi on top of rice tacos.
 The crunch is a nice variation on a regular piece of nigiri.

 The cooks take a sushi roll filled with soft white crab meat and then drape fried soft shell crab all over it.
 Yes, it’s really good, and no, you shouldn’t share it.

 Freaked out about the foie gras, baby dill, and other weird European things on your perfect raw fish?
-Get the nigiri set, which is pretty much as good as you’ll get in London.
+Get the nigiri set, it’s up there with some of the best you can get in London.

-If you don’t want to drop a ton of money on dinner here, the chirashi set is the best we’ve tried in town, and a bargain at £25.
+If you don’t want to drop a ton of money on dinner here, the lunch-only chirashi set is the best we’ve tried in town, and a bargain at £28.
 You’ll be glad to know that they don’t skimp on the good stuff, either.